-- (i) New business in India is included at Prudential's 22 per cent interest in the associate. - (ii) The table above is provided as an indicative volume measure of transactions undertaken in the reporting period that have the potential to generate profit for shareholders.
-The amounts shown are not, and not intended to be, reflective of revenue recorded in the Group IFRS condensed consolidated income statement.
+- (i) New business in Mainland China is included at Prudential's 50 per cent interest in the life joint venture. (ii) Within Growth markets and other, new business in India is included at Prudential's 22 per cent interest in the associate. (iii) The table above is provided as an indicative volume measure of transactions undertaken in the reporting period that have the potential to generate profit for shareholders.
+The amounts shown are not, and are not intended to be, reflective of revenue recorded in the Group IFRS consolidated income statements.

-9 Post balance sheet events
+10 Post balance sheet events